Why is it so hard for so many of us to find a career path we love?

 It sounds so easy.
 And yet the seemingly simple task of “choosing a job you love” is, in reality, not so easy at all.
 There are a number of reasons for that, including:

-- We’re told to choose a career path when we’re very young, with little life experience, and without having had a chance to experience what many different career paths look and feel like on a day-to-day basis.
+- You’re told to choose a career path when you’re very young, with little life experience, and without having had a chance to experience what many different career paths look and feel like on a day-to-day basis.
 The reality of many professions is very different to the preconceptions or fantasies we have about them.

-- We’re filled with societal expectations from a young age that teach us falsehoods such as “If you’re smart, you should become a doctor, lawyer, or engineer” or “The measure of success is the amount of money you make” or “Choose job security over passion” and other such misleading statements.
+- You’re filled with societal expectations from a young age that teach you falsehoods such as “If you’re smart, you should become a doctor, lawyer, or engineer” or “The measure of success is the amount of money you make” or “Choose job security over passion” and other such misleading statements.

-- We’re taught not to trust our own inner instincts from a young age.
-We’re encouraged to take the advice from teachers and adults more seriously than the whispers in our hearts.
+- You’re not taught to trust your own inner instincts from a young age.
+You’re encouraged to take the advice from teachers and adults more seriously than the whispers in your heart.
 Over time most of us learn to ignore those whispers completely.

-- We’re told that following our passion is not responsible or wise.
+- You might have been told that following our passion is not responsible or wise.

-- We’re told that our specific talents and gifts are not necessarily something that the world needs and that we should choose something more practical instead.
+- You might have been led to believe that your specific talents and gifts are not necessarily something that the world needs and that we should choose something more practical instead.

-I took all these subliminal messages very seriously and they eventually led me down the completely wrong path.
+I took all the subliminal messages in my environment very seriously and they eventually led me down the completely wrong professional path.

 - To find a career path you love, get out there and try many different things.
 The only way to know if a certain career path is right for you is to try it.
 There is no shame or failure in realising that you’re on the wrong path.
 All experiences, whether good are bad, are feedback.
 Let your experiences inform you and guide your future decisions.